Mason & Dixon: Two: America

 Mason tells Dixon how he visited the missing eleven days that were canceled when England adopted the Gregorian calendar in 1752.
 He found himself "alone in the material World", without any people, and visited Oxford, finding the city completely empty.
 He perused the Bodleian Library, and felt that other entities, possibly intelligent, were searching the volumes there.
+At the end of the eleven days, Mason reunites with Rebekah, and in the present he confides in Dixon that he feels that after his death he will likewise meet her again.